A topic from the subject of Medicinal Chemistry in Chemistry.

 Key Concepts:

-• Drug Delivery Systems: Technologies used to deliver drugs to specific targets in the body, improving bioavailability and reducing side effects.
+• Drug Delivery Systems: Technologies designed to deliver drugs to specific sites in the body, improving therapeutic efficacy, reducing side effects, and enhancing patient compliance.
+Examples include liposomes, nanoparticles, micelles, and implantable devices.

-• Pharmacokinetics: The study of the absorption, distribution, metabolism, and excretion of drugs in the body.
+• Pharmacokinetics (PK): The study of drug absorption, distribution, metabolism, and excretion (ADME) within the body.
+It quantifies how the body affects the drug.

-• Pharmacodynamics: The study of the biological and therapeutic effects of drugs on the body.
+• Pharmacodynamics (PD): The study of the biochemical and physiological effects of drugs and their mechanisms of action.
+It quantifies how the drug affects the body.

 Key Points:

-• Formulations influence drug solubility, dissolution rate, and bioavailability.
+• Formulations significantly influence drug solubility, dissolution rate, and bioavailability (the fraction of the administered dose that reaches the systemic circulation).

-• Drug delivery systems can target specific organs, tissues, or cells.
+• Drug delivery systems can enhance drug targeting to specific organs, tissues, or cells, minimizing off-target effects and maximizing therapeutic benefit.

 Experiment: Drug Dissolution Testing